awgrover/xod_lib/README.md

 This (https://github.com/awgrover/xod_lib) is a library of nodes for it.
 Some may be useful.
 Some may be ill conceived.

+Many are available as proper [XOD libraries](https://xod.io/libs/?q=awgrover/).
+If possible, install as libraries.

 # Installation

 ## XOD Add Library